zoe-1/usergt/guides/lifecycleBigPicture.md

 ### pre-defined steps

 The request lifecycle is pre-defined by the hapi framework.<br/>
-The steps in the above diagram marked with a single asterisk (*) are the pre-defined or internal steps.
+The steps in the above diagram marked with a single asterisk (*) are the pre-defined steps.
 These steps do not operate in a vacuum.
 They respond to how you configure the server, connections, and routes.